technosophos/helm-ksonnet/README.md

 $ mkdir -p mychart/ksonnet
 ```

-KSonnet files are places into that directory, and the `helm ksonnet` plugin takes care of translating those into the canonical Helm Chart structure.
+ksonnet files are places into that directory, and the `helm ksonnet` plugin takes care of translating those into the canonical Helm Chart structure.

 > Note: the JSonnet source is sent to Tiller for storage purposes, but is not executed by Tiller.

 Next, create a `main.jsonnet` file.
-Helm KSonnet treats `main.jsonnet` as a special top-level file. _Your chart will not work if you do not have one_.
+Helm ksonnet treats `main.jsonnet` as a special top-level file. _Your chart will not work if you do not have one_.
 And this file must be located inside of the `ksonnet/` subdirectory.

 ```console
 $ touch mychart/ksonnet/main.jsonnet